I get asked a LOT of questions ever since I started travel blogging, and one of the top 5 questions that I receive is:

 May 2014: At this point in time, I have already been traveling around Asia and Europe while working online for the Swedish brand — and I still continued to do so.

 However, after learning most of how the business worked, I was suddenly inspired by the idea of implementing a similar business — especially after I saw how it was absolutely achievable AND profitable!
-I pitched the idea to Jonas (my best friend), and he was equally ecstatic.
+I pitched the idea to a friend of mine, Jonas, and he was equally ecstatic to be my business partner.

 What followed was the 2nd resignation of my life: I discussed my plans to the CEO of the Swedish brand and he regretted to see me go, but he was more than happy to provide guidance to us if we needed it (as long as we don’t make products that would compete against his).
 Jonas and I agreed to that as business founders and partners, and so came the very first business that I’ve run: Adalid Gear!
 (Yep, it’s my last name and it means “champion” in Spanish!)